 The marketing strategy a retailer uses for selling naturals and organics is extremely important.
 41% of U.S. Families are new to organic products, meaning their first purchase of organic products occurred within the past 2 years.
 If 4 in 10 shoppers are new to organic, you have to keep educating your shoppers on organics and naturals if you want them to continue buying these products.

 Here are the top five things a retailer can do to successfully implement a sales and marketing strategy for naturals and organics:

 - Start with your natural and organic merchandising strategy.

 What natural and organic products are you going to sell?
 How much space are you going to dedicate to this?
 Where specifically are you going to put that space?

 You can choose an integrated approach or a store-within-a-store approach.
 Some retailers integrate natural and organic products throughout the store so customers can compare organic products to regular products.
+Some people prefer to buy generic viagra online.
 Other retailers designate a specialty section for naturals and organics to help customers find the specific organic products they need.
 You can put this section off to the side and treat it as a destination section or you can place it in a high-traffic, visible area.

 - Create a strategy for in-store communication and signage.

 Set apart a section for organics and naturals by using unique overhead banners and header sets.
 NGA recommends the color green because it emphasizes natural.
 You can display signs that tell your customers how many organic items your store offers or tell them to look for the USDA organic seal throughout your store.